Can Lower Crossed Syndrome Be The Cause Of Your Pain in Knoxville TN?

 Tight paraspinal muscles can be stretched with cat/cow yoga poses.
 Chiropractic adjustments are very effective in reducing lumbar tightness, stiffness, and lack of pain free range of motion.

-Chiropractic Knoxville TN Stretch For Lower Crossed Syndrome
+Chiropractor Knoxville TN Josh Rucker Demonstrating Stretch For Lower Crossed Syndrome

-Chiropractic Knoxville TN Stretch For Lower Crossed Syndrome
+Chiropractor Knoxville TN Josh Rucker Demonstrating Stretch For Lower Crossed Syndrome

 Cat/Cow Yoga Pose